-In addition, Juerg has conducted comprehensive reviews of corporate compliance programmes and advised organisations on the implementation of best practice in regulatory compliance, anti-corruption and whistleblower regulation.
+In addition, he has conducted comprehensive reviews of corporate compliance programmes and advised organisations on the implementation of best practice in regulatory compliance, anti-corruption and whistle-blower regulation.

-Juerg holds a doctor of law from University of Fribourg and received an LLM degree from New York University School of Law.
-He is qualified to practice in Switzerland and in New York.
-He has authored numerous articles within his fields of specialisation and a frequent speaker at conferences.
+Juerg holds a Doctor of Law from the University of Fribourg and received an LLM degree from New York University School of Law.
+He is qualified to practise in Switzerland and New York.
+He has authored numerous articles within his fields of specialisation and is a frequent speaker at conferences.

-Juerg is listed by GIR and Who's Who Legal as a 'Future Leader' in Investigations 2019 and 2020.
-In addition, Juerg has been recognised by the GIR in their '40 under 40' feature in 2020.
+Juerg was listed by GIR and Who's Who Legal as a 'Future Leader' in Investigations in 2019 and 2020.
+In addition, Juerg was recognised by the GIR in their '40 under 40' feature in 2020.
 Sources describe him as an 'exceptionally bright, extremely hard-working attorney, who is always available and 100 per cent dedicated' and 'a technically excellent' lawyer with notable experience in external and internal investigations.